 Realistic Rates of Muscle Gain

 In a previous article, I examined some different models on maximal muscular gains and at least two of those included at least some estimates on what kinds of gains per year or per month might be realistic.
-The primary one I want to focus on is the model that, so far as I can tell, was developed by Alan Aragon although I’ve seen it presented in Eric Helm’s excellent and highly recommended Muscle and Strength Pyramid books.
+The primary one I want to focus on is the model that, so far as I can tell, was developed by Alan Aragon although I’ve seen it presented by others in the field as well.
 Basically I’m not sure who created it even if I attributed it to Alan originally.
 No matter.
 I’ve reproduced the model below.

 I’ve shown rates for both men and women and you can see that, on average, women’s are about half that of men.
 This is at least within shooting distance given differences in physiology, hormones, etc.